nhuyentrang/vms_ansalab/README.md

-# RTSPtoWeb share you ip camera to world!
+# VMS share you ip camera to world!

-RTSPtoWeb converts your RTSP streams to formats consumable in a web browser like MSE (Media Source Extensions), WebRTC, or HLS.
+VMS converts your RTSP streams to formats consumable in a web browser like MSE (Media Source Extensions), WebRTC, or HLS.
 It's fully native Golang without the use of FFmpeg or GStreamer!